 WCUCOM is primarily a Microsoft Windows environment.
-Incoming students are strongly encouraged buy a new Windows-based laptop computer that exceeds the minimum specifications listed below.
-Should you decide to purchase Macintosh hardware, be aware that the closest service centers are located approximately 2 hours away.
-Due to our use of ExamSoft for testing, tablets other than the Microsoft Surface are not supported.
+Incoming students are strongly encouraged to buy a new Windows-based laptop computer that exceeds the minimum specifications listed below.
+Should you decide to purchase Macintosh hardware, be aware that the closest service centers are located approximately two hours away.
+Due to our use of ExamSoft's Examplify software for testing, tablets other than the Microsoft Surface are not supported.
 Required system guidelines for all options are listed below.